open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 Just know that a [Pull Request](https://github.com/wScottSh/zelda-archaeology/pulls) is where you request that someone pulls your draft into the public repository.

 Typically, new content starts as a discussion in an Issue (though not always).
-And then once it's clear about the work that needs to be done, and someone starts actually working on it, a draft Pull Request is opened.
+Once everyone's clear about the work that needs to be done, and someone decides to actually work on it, a draft Pull Request is opened.

 ### GitHub workflow

 We understand the differences between an Issue and a Pull Request.
 Now we need to know how to actually open Issues and Pull Requests.

-You'll create a Pull Request any time you wrote brand new content, fix someone else's typo, make a canonical correction, add an iamge.
+You'll create a Pull Request any time you write brand new content, fix someone else's typo, make a canonical correction or add an image.
 Literally any change to the content of the site will go through this Pull Request process.

 > Fair warning, this is probably the most complicated part of GitHub.
 > I'm not going to sugar coat it.